forcedotcom/sfdx-core/messages/envVars.md

 # sfdxDisableTelemetry

 Set to true to disable Salesforce CLI from collecting usage information, user environment information, and crash reports.
 Default value is false.
+Overrides the disableTelemetry configration variable.

 # sfdxDnsTimeout